spacetelescope/jwst/docs/assign_wcs/source/reference_files.rst

 The MSA reference file has 5 fields, named

+:1:
-1 - stores reference data for Quadrant 1
+   :data: Array with reference data for each shutter in Quadrant 1.
+          It has 5 columns

+          NO
+            Shutter number (1- 62415)
+          x_center
+            X coordinate of the center (in meters) y_center
+            Y coordinate of the center (in meters) x_size
+            X size of teh aperture (in meters) y_size
+            Y size of the aperture (in meters)
+   :model: Transform from relative positions within Quadrant 1 to absolute positions within the MSA
+:2:
-2 - stores reference data for Quadrant 2
+   :data: Array with reference data for shutters in Quadrant 2, same as in 1 above
+   :model: Transform from relative positions within Quadrant 2 to absolute positions within the MSA
+:3:
-3 - stores reference data for Quadrant 3
+   :data: Array with reference data for shutters in Quadrant 3, same as in 1 above
+   :model: Transform from relative positions within Quadrant 3 to absolute positions within the MSA
+:4:
-4 - stores reference data for Quadrant 4
+   :data: Array with reference data for shutters in Quadrant 4, same as in 1 above
+   :model: Transform from relative positions within Quadrant 4 to absolute positions within the MSA
+:5:
-5 - stores reference data for the fixed slits and the IFU
+   :data: Reference data for the fixed slits and the IFU, same as in 1, exceppt NO for which the maping is

-Each of these fields has two fields:

-Data - an array with 5 columns

-NO - For the MSA quadrants it contains the shutter number - [1 - 62415).
-         Hence the data array for the quadrants has as many rows.

-            For field 5 the mapping is
+           1

-                1 - S200A1
+             S200A1
+           2
-                2 - S200A2
+             S200A2
+           3
-                3 - S400A1
+             S400A1
+           4
-                4 - S200B1
+             S200B1
+           5
-                5 - S1600A1
+             S1600A1
+           6
-                6 - IFU
+             IFU
-            The data array for field 5 has 6 rows.

-x center - in meters
-y center - in meters
-x size - in meters
-y size - in meters

-Model - The “model” field stores the model transforming positions from the relative frame within each aperture to the absolute position within the MSA.
+   :model: Transform from relative positions within eac aperture to absolute positions within the MSA

 OTE